 This in a country that prior to the glorious revolution enjoyed a lower infant-mortality rate and more doctors and dentists per-capita than half of European countries, plus a larger middle class than Switzerland.

 According to UN figures, Cuba’s current infant mortality rate places her 44th from the top in worldwide ranking, right next to Canada.
 (The lower the rate the higher the ranking.)
-What PBS overlooked is that according to those same UN figures, in 1958 (the year prior to the glorious revolution), Cuba ranked
+What PBS overlooked is that according to those same UN figures, in 1958 (the year prior to the glorious revolution), Cuba ranked 13th from the top, worldwide.

 And even plummeting from 13th (capitalist) to 44th (communist), Cuba’s “impressive” infant mortality rate is kept artificially low by Communist chicanery with statistics and by a truly appalling abortion rate of 0.71 abortions per live birth.
 This is the hemisphere’s highest, by far.
 Any Cuban pregnancy that even hints at trouble gets “terminated.”